 These four skill modules cover a wide range of useful skills that can be applied in daily life.

 The skills in this module are related to interacting with others, especially in difficult or potentially damaging situations.
 These skills are intended to help clients function effectively when trying to change something (e.g., making a request) or in trying to resist changes (e.g., refusing a request).
 The intention is to aid the client in meeting their goals in each situation while avoiding any damage to the relationship or to the client’s self-respect (Psych Central, 2016).

 Distress Tolerance Module

 This module includes skills that are extremely important yet often overlooked: skills relating to accepting, tolerating, and learning from suffering.
-Many other mental health treatment regimens focus on avoiding pain, changing difficult situations, or walking away from circumstances that cause suffering, but the distress tolerance skills taught through DBT focus on dealing with the pain and suffering that is inevitable to the human condition.
+Many other mental health treatment regimens focus on avoiding pain, changing difficult situations, or walking away from circumstances that cause suffering, but the distress tolerance skills taught through Dialectical Behavior Therapy focus on dealing with the pain and suffering that is inevitable to the human condition.

 The distress tolerance module is split into four crisis survival strategies:

 In addition, there are many skills that relate to accepting and tolerating the current situation, like radical acceptance and willingness vs. willfulness.

 Emotion Regulation Module